mdciao.contacts.ContactGroup

 • n_frames (int, default is 1) – The number of representative frames to return

-• frames (list) – A list of n_frames tuples, each tuple containing the traj_idx and the frame_idx that minimize RMSDd
+• frames (list) – A list of n_frames tuples, each tuple containing the trajectory and frame index that minimize RMSDd.

-• RMSDd (np.ndarray) – A 1D array containing the root-mean-square-deviation (in Angstrom) over distances (not positions) of the returned frames to the computed reference.
+• RMSDd (np.ndarray) – A 1D array containing the root-mean-square-deviation (in Angstrom) over distances (not positions) of the returned frames to the computed reference as specified by the scheme.
 This mean is weighted by the contact frequencies in case a ctc_cutoff_Ang was given.
-Should always be in ascending order
+Should always be in ascending order, i.e. the frames are sorted from closest to furthest to the reference.

 • values (np.ndarray) – A 2D array of shape(n_frames, n_ctcs) containing the distance values of the frames in Angstrom

-• trajs (list) – A list of Trajectory objects Only if return_traj=True
+• trajs (Trajectory) – An Trajectory with n_frames frames.
+Only if `return_traj`=True

 Pairs of residue indices of the contacts in this object